brandon-bee/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-  Closure is when an inner function (a function inside another function) goes outside itself to get data from the function it is in.
+  A closure is a function inside of another function.
+The inner function goes outside itself to get data from the function it is in.

 2. Study the following code, then answer the questions below.